-Secondly - we can ALL grow our confidence with integrity and without undergoing a personality transplant or becoming a clone or an arrogant, entitled idiot.
+Secondly - we can ALL grow our confidence without undergoing a personality transplant or becoming a clone or an arrogant, entitled idiot.

 Thirdly - We’re making a BIG mistake when we say ‘I’ll do that (whatever ‘that’ is) when I’ve got more confidence’.

 The way we become MORE confident is by taking on those new challenges one small step at a time.

 Action leads to confidence, not the other way round.

 In my 1-1 and group coaching programmes I’ll help you take the right action in the right order.

 No more trying to figure it all out on your own.

 The result?
 You’ll fly – just like Naomi did.

 In the last blog I shared an experiment with you.
 We looked at ways to read the room and tune your antennae – with a view to making positive changes starting with your meetings or interactions with others.

 I shared an experiment to help you do just that.